THCLab/licensing/README.md

 ## OK, but can I use it in my codebcase?!

 In short, yes.
-You can consume our work within your codebase, no matter whether it is released as [permissive/protective license](https://en.wikipedia.org/wiki/Software_license), or is proprietary.
-EUPL does not impose any other regulation onto your codebase.
+You can consume our work within your codebase, no matter whether it is distributed under [permissive/protective license](https://en.wikipedia.org/wiki/Software_license), or is proprietary.
+EUPL does not impose any other regulation upon you or your codebase.

 ## EUPL crucial characteristics in terms of software reusability